It’s December 31st and tomorrow is the first blank page of a 365 day book, so write a good one.

 The video morphing show and firework display on the Champs Elysees are second to none.

 The Happiest City in South America proves that Colombia is more than just a couple of episodes of Narcos.
+Cartagena stands among the best places for New Year’s Eve celebration.
 Put in a day at the beach in tropical weather and head back to many of the extravagant hotel parties.

 The sensual salsa beats in the streets get foreigners up and dancing like nowhere else in the list.